SumoLogic/sumologic-documentation/docs/manage/partitions/flex/flex-pricing-faq.md

 Then, you assign that role to any user that shouldn’t have access to data in that partition.

-## How does pricing work for Flex data searches?

 ## How can I get visibility into our Flex search costs?

 Your **Account Overview** page shows the credits your org has consumed for Flex data searches. br/><img src={useBaseUrl('/img/subscriptions/flex-usage-categories.png')} alt="flex-usage-categories" style={{border:'1px solid gray'}} width="800"/>